Ausumo/Ausumo/README.md

 # **EN:**
 Hello everyone! 👋 My name is David, and I'm a passionate game developer.
 Here’s a bit about me:

-🔭 Currently, I’m working enthusiastically on my own video game project.
+🔭 Currently, I’m working enthusiastically on my video game project King’s Table: Hnefatafl, a digital adaptation of the historic Viking board game.
 The world of game development offers endless opportunities for creativity, and I love bringing my vision to digital reality.

 🌱 As a lifelong learner, I’m constantly expanding my skills.
 I mostly work in Unity, but I also deepen my knowledge in C++ with Unreal Engine 5.
 I’m especially focused on multiplayer networking and Steam integration, areas where I’ve been developing strong expertise.